projectara/greybus-spec/source/device_class.rst

 Table :num:`table-lights-get-light-config-request` describes the Greybus Lights Get Light Config request.
-The request supplies only the light_id which is an unique identifier between 0 and lights_count less one.
+The request supplies only the light_id which is a unique identifier between 0 and lights_count less one.

 .. figtable::